Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 3. Sample local brews at Coulee Taproom

 For excellent food and a chance to try a variety of local beers, head to Coulee Taproom at the intersection of Crowsnest Highway and 43rd St. SW.
-Besides their own beers brewed on site (unfortunately not available when I visited due to the 2020 situation), they’ve got draught offerings from all over Alberta.
+Besides their own beers brewed on site (unfortunately not available when I visited), they’ve got draught offerings from all over Alberta.

 Go for the beer flight to try several beers at once, and note that the iconic High Level Bridge (see #16) is carved into the side.
 I’d recommend the beer from Theoretically Brewing (see #13) as well as the Blood Orange from Medicine Hat Brewing, which, ironically, I had just visited the day before.
 The Seoul Bowl (tuna poke) I had was fantastic.